-Notice of redemption will be delivered by the Registrar, not less than 30 days prior to the redemption date, to the Bond Depository (or if the 2015 Bonds are no longer held by the Bond Depository, to the Owners of the 2015 Bonds at their addresses appearing on the bond registration books of the Registrar).
+Notice of redemption will be delivered by the Registrar, not less than 30 days prior to the redemption date, to the Bond Depository (or if the 2016 Bonds are no longer held by the Bond Depository, to the Owners of the 2016 Bonds at their addresses appearing on the bond registration books of the Registrar).
 The Registrar shall also give notice of redemption by certified mail to such information services as shall be designated by the University.
-Each notice of redemption shall state the date of such notice, the date of issue of the 2015 Bonds, the redemption date, the Make-Whole Redemption Price (or the method of calculating such price), the place or places of redemption (including the name and appropriate address or addresses of the Trustee) the maturity (including CUSIP number, if any), and, in the case of 2015 Bonds to be redeemed in part only, the portion of the principal amount thereof to be redeemed.
-Each such notice will also state that on said date there will become due and payable on each of said 2015 Bonds the Make-Whole Redemption Price thereof or of said specified portion of the principal amount thereon to the redemption date) and that from and after such redemption date interest thereon shall cease to accrue, and shall require that such 2015 Bonds be then surrendered.
+Each notice of redemption shall state the date of such notice, the date of issue of the 2016 Bonds, the redemption date, the Make-Whole Redemption Price (or the method of calculating such price), the place or places of redemption (including the name and appropriate address or addresses of the Trustee) the maturity (including CUSIP number, if any), and, in the case of 2016 Bonds to be redeemed in part only, the portion of the principal amount thereof to be redeemed.
+Each such notice will also state that on said date there will become due and payable on each of said 2016 Bonds the Make-Whole Redemption Price thereof or of said specified portion of the principal amount thereof in the case of a 2016 Bond to be redeemed in part only (including interest accrued thereon to the redemption date) and that from and after such redemption date interest thereon shall cease to accrue, and shall require that such 2016 Bonds be then surrendered.

 Failure by the Registrar to give notice as described above to any one or more of the information services designated by the University, or the insufficiency of any such notice will not affect the sufficiency of the proceedings for redemption.
-Failure by the Registrar to mail notice of redemption to any one or more of the respective Owners of any 2015 Bonds designated for redemption will not affect the sufficiency of the proceedings for redemption with respect to the Owners to whom such notice was mailed.
+Failure by the Registrar to mail notice of redemption to any one or more of the respective Owners of any 2016 Bonds designated for redemption will not affect the sufficiency of the proceedings for redemption with respect to the Owners to whom such notice was mailed.

-The University may instruct the Registrar to provide conditional notices of redemption, which may condition the redemption of the 2015 Bonds upon the receipt of moneys or any other event.
+The University may instruct the Registrar to provide conditional notices of redemption, which may condition the redemption of the 2016 Bonds upon the receipt of moneys or any other event.
 If money is not received to complete the redemption (or such other event has not occurred), the redemption will not be made and the Registrar will give notice of such within a reasonable time after the last date on which money was to have been received (or such other event was to have occurred) in the same manner as notice of such redemption was given.